|

 and hyphens in printer names are now handled consistently.
 In addition,

-with virtual COM ports.
+a virtual COM port.

 |